nerijus/opendict/README.txt

 Help
 ~~~~

-For more information visit http://opendict.sf.net.
+For more information visit http://opendict.sf.net and https://github.com/nerijus/opendict.